Australian-Imaging-Service/charts/docs/Charts/Deployment/Kustomize.md

 ```

 This takes the contents of all.yaml and kustomizes it using the kustomization.yaml file with the resources and patches I have previously described.
 Finally, it deletes all.yaml.
 When you run ***kustomize build*** it will look for a file called kustomization.yaml to apply the transformations.
-As the kustomization.yaml file is in the same directory as hook.sh only ***kustomize build*** command is needed, no further directive is required.
+As the kustomization.yaml file is in the same directory as hook.sh only the ***kustomize build*** command is needed, no further directive is required.